moabdi/metrics/README.md

 # Metrics
 Using Prometheus Metrics with custom annotation

-If you use Prometheus, you can simply use annotation ```java @Metric ``` to active counter of total, succussful requests and/or time.
+If you use Prometheus, you can simply use annotation ``` @Metric ``` to active counter of total, succussful requests and/or time.

 Counters go up, and reset when the process restarts.